-The Department of Human Relations is responsible for the development and implementation of programs related to affirmative action and to equal opportunity for women, minorities and handicappers at Michigan State University.
+The Department of Human Relations is responsible for the development and implementation of programs related to affirmative action and to equal opportunity for women. minorities and handicappers at Michigan State University.
 The Department of Human Relations monitors the University's progress toward equality of opportunity for federally covered protected classes as well as those covered by state law and Michigan State University policy.
 The Department assists in the definition, fact-finding and resolution of individual cases brought to the staff through personal, informal contacts.
 The Department provides staff support for the Anti-Discrimination Judicial Board, which investigates cases of alleged discrimination.
 The Department also provides selected technical assistance in human relations to the various colleges, departments and other units in the University.
-The Department office is located in 380 Administration Building, 353-3922.
+The main office located in 380 Administration Building, 353-3922.

 The Division of Minority Programs/Minority Advisory Council is part of the Department of Human Relations.
-Its major responsibility is to initiate and support activities directed at improving the status of minorities at MSU.
-The Division serves as the chief advocate in minority concerns and issues.
-The office also provides staff support to the Minority Advisory Council, the presidential advisory committee on minority concerns, which serves as the vehicle for communication between the University minority community and the University administration.
+Its major responsibility is to initiate and support educational activities and programs directed at improving the status of minorities at MSU.
+The Division serves as the chief advocate on minority concerns and issues and serves as a resource to faculty, staff and students for the resolution of problems encountered by minorities at MSU.
+The office also provides staff support to the Minority Advisory Council, which advises the president on all matters affecting minorities at MSU and serves as the vehicle for communication between the University minority community and the University administration.

 The Division of Women's Programs, part of the Department of Human Relations, has responsibility for assisting the University administration with affirmative action through planning, development, implementation, monitoring and evaluation of programs related to women.
 The Division strives to meet the programming needs of all women in the MSU community.
 It offers a noontime discussion series, special presentations, and conferences to increase the awareness of the University community concerning the current and changing status of women.
 The Division of Women's Programs Resource Library contains a collection of books, periodicals and vertical files on women's issues and is located in 207 Olds Hall.
-The library is open on a flexible schedule from term to term.
-Call 353-3922 for library hours.
+Access to the collection is obtained by calling 353-3922 and setting up a time to use it.
 A monthly newsletter, the MSU Woman, which contains articles of campus, statewide and national concern in addition to a calendar of events and activities, is published for students, faculty and staff.
 The Division also develops and publishes fact sheets on topics where there is commonly misinformation or lack of information.
-Offices are located in 380 Administration Building, 353-3922.
-Hours are 8:00-5:00, Monday through Friday.